-If you wish to insert a video directly into the survey, you need to have the video file.
-If the video file is small, you can embed it directly in the survey.
-It will then be stored with all the other survey information.
+To insert a video directly into the survey, you will need to have access to the video file.
+You can embed small video files directly in the survey where it will be stored with all the other survey information.
 If the video is large, it is better to put it somewhere else on the Internet (such as YouTube) and link to it in the same way that you linked to the YouTube video.
-You may need to ensure that all people viewing the online survey have the capability to play the video in the format that you have provided.

 - Place the cursor at the point where you wish to insert the video.
-If it is not being included as part of a question then you may want to create an entirely separate question for it.
-If so, the Title, Sub-title or Instruction question styles are the most suitable, as they do not require any response.
+This can be in any question but the Title, Sub-title or Instruction question styles are the most suitable, as they do not require any response.

 - Click the Insert button and select Media Field from the menu.
 This opens the New media field dialog.

 - Click Browse to select the media file.
 The file must be available locally or on your organisation’s network.
 Snap Desktop can recognise most multimedia file types.